ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

 // create a new LookaheadScheduler const scheduler = new LookaheadScheduler();
-// add the metronome to the schduler, starting now scheduler.add(metro, audioContext.currentTime);
+// add the metronome to the scheduler, starting now scheduler.add(metro, audioContext.currentTime);
 ```